 4WD MODIFICATIONS - COMMUNICATIONS & NAVIGATION

-At the time of purchase buyers can choose either Tom Tom street navigation or Hema on- and off-road maps.
+At the time of purchase buyers could choose either Tom Tom street navigation or Hema on- and off-road maps.

 WiFi or mobile phone personal hotspots

-can be used for internet connectivity.
+could be used for internet connectivity.

 Don’t like any of the navigation apps on offer?
-Buyers can download their preferred mapping app via the Google Play Store onto the Maxx.
+Buyers could download their preferred mapping app via the Google Play Store onto the Maxx.
 Want to stream music via Spotify?
 Download it straight onto the head unit.

-In the box are: the Universal Maxx in dash unit; 16GB SD card loaded with either Tom Tom street maps or Hema off road navigation; universal ISO wiring harness; GPS external antenna; Bluetooth external microphone; two USB cables; camera-in / front cam-in plug; mini camera with seven-metre cable and RCA adaptor and RR,RL,FR,FL Audio Out / Vid out 1& 2 / Sub Vid In / Aux L / Aux R.
+In the box were: the Universal Maxx in dash unit; 16GB SD card loaded with either Tom Tom street maps or Hema off road navigation; universal ISO wiring harness; GPS external antenna; Bluetooth external microphone; two USB cables; camera-in / front cam-in plug; mini camera with seven-metre cable and RCA adaptor and RR,RL,FR,FL Audio Out / Vid out 1& 2 / Sub Vid In / Aux L / Aux R.